 - Go to Overview > Actions > Software.

-3. Go to Administration > Updates > Software > Local and check whether the corresponding package has been imported
+3. Go to Administration > Updates > Software > Local and verify that the corresponding package has been imported.

-4. Check that the computer is running a 64-bit version of the agent software.
+4. Verify that the computer is running a 64-bit version of the agent software.

-If you are running Windows Firewall or iptables, you also need to add a firewall rule that allows incoming connections to the relay's listening port number.
+- If Windows Firewall or iptables is enabled on the computer, add a firewall rule that allows incoming connections to the relay's listening port number.

-Relay groups allow the load to be automatically distributed and provides redundancy.
-When the agent attempts to download updates, if the initial relay fails to respond, then the agent randomly selects another member relay from the group to update from.
-Since the list is shuffled by each agent, they each contact the relays in a different order.
+Relay groups provide redundancy and distribute load for updates.
+When the agent tries to download updates, if the initial relay doesn't respond, then the agent randomly selects another member relay from the group to update from.
+Each agent's relay list is randomized, so each agent tries its relays in a different order.
 Because of that, each relay provides updates for some of the group's assigned agents.

 Newly activated relays will be automatically notified by the Manager to update their Security Update content.

-- After installing and activating your Relays, go to Administration > Updates > Relay Groups.
+- Go to Administration > Updates > Relay Groups.

-- Repeat step 2 to create more relay groups.
+- Repeat these steps if you need to create more relay groups.

-If you didn't assign the agent when you created relay groups, you can either assign an agent to a relay group manually or you can set up a scheduled task to do this.
+If you didn't assign the agent when you created relay groups, you can either assign an agent to a relay group manually, or you can set up a scheduled task to do this.